-Assessment and Evaluation (EPP)
+Assessment and Evaluation (CP)

-Each term, both instructors meet individually with all EPP students to discuss their personalized learning plan for 5 minutes during the first weeks and after the midterm (weeks 8 or 9).
+Each term, both instructors meet individually with all CP students to discuss their personalized learning plan for 5 minutes during the first weeks and after the midterm (weeks 6 or 7).

-EPP students will receive their previous term grades at the beginning of the term, and a copy of the report will be placed in their file.
+CP students will receive their previous term grades at the beginning of the term, and a copy of the report will be placed in their file.

 Students will complete their weekly assessments usually on Fridays, take midterm and final tests, and complete independent projects depending on the syllabus.
-For students who are unable to do their weekly assessment or their quiz, they must inform their instructors or the director of studies at least a week in advance.
-Makeup assessments or quizzes will only be administered (no later than one week) to students who have a valid (e.g., sickness, travel) reason for missing their assessments or quizzes.
-Proof (e.g., doctor's note, plane tickets, etc.) must be provided to the academic staff before the makeup assessment or quiz.
-Students who miss a chapter quiz or a weekly assessment without a valid excuse will be given a zero.
+For students who are unable to do their weekly assessments, they must inform their instructors or the Director of Studies.
+Makeup assessments or exams will only be administered by the instructor or Director of Studies to students who have a valid reason for missing their work (e.g., sickness, travel).
+Proof must be provided to the academic staff before starting any makeup assignments (e.g., doctor's note, plane tickets, etc.).
+Students who miss exams or weekly assessments without a valid excuse will be given a zero